MichaelSpila97/S3K_Genetic_Algorithm/README.md

 						  3) Quality: Simply
 						  4) Played at full screen

 		  If you do not have said specs or cannot/will not run the game on you machine like I have you will have to dig for the screen position and values that identify the data on the screen.
-I have create a small tool that will help you with this process called snap_miner.
+I have created a small tool that will help you with this process called snap_miner.
 This tool and process on how to obtain these values are explained in the wiki of this repository.

 		  3) If you have any other issue with getting this project to work just shoot me a message